vkahlon/vkahlon/README.md

 ### About Me
 ---

-I'm Vick, a web developer who recently graduated from an accelerated-learning program.
+I'm Vick, a frontend engineer who recently graduated from an accelerated-learning program.
 All my life, I've been exploring and learning new technologies to utilize.
 My objective is to build projects that makes life easier for users.
 Feel free to reach out to me regarding my work or anything development related.

 ### Let's connect
 ---